b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Abraham.md

 &nbsp;

-> ***None of the characters on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.***
+> *==[None](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/translation-and-historicity-of-the-book-of-abraham?lang=eng&id=p19#p19) of the characters== on the papyrus fragments mentioned Abraham’s name or any of the events recorded in the book of Abraham.*

 Does no one think this is a problem?